-Cocker spaniel puppies less than seven days old (usually between 2 and 5 days) would have their tails removed without the use of anaesthetic.
+Cocker spaniel puppies less than seven days old (usually between 2 and 5 days old) would automatically have their tails removed without using an anaesthetic.

-The risk of infection would need to be carefully managed for a few days until the wound healed.
+If a puppy's tail is removed, the risk of infection needs to be carefully managed for a few days until the wound is healed.

-The puppy's balance would be affected, but the pup would adjust to that within a few days.
+The puppy's balance will be affected, but it will adjust within a few days.

 This snip was known as prophylactic docking, a procedure used in anticipation of future damage.

-Thankfully, Cocker Spaniel tail docking is now an illegal practice in the UK; however, there are exceptions.
+Thankfully, tail docking in Cocker Spaniels is now an illegal practice in the UK; however, there are exceptions.

-As I said earlier, docking puppy tails used to be a tradition until 2007, and although I love Max the way he is, I would have loved for him to keep his little tail.
+As I said earlier, docking puppy tails was a tradition until 2007, and although I love Max the way he is, I would have loved for him to have kept his little tail.

 I'm sure Max would have loved to hang on to his tail too!